isomerpages/moe-firsttoapayohpri/_ftpps-family/Parent Support Group/Parent Support Group.md

 **Respect**
 <br>
-We trust and respect one another, regardless of race, language and religion
+We trust and respect one another, regardless of race, language and religion&nbsp;&nbsp; &nbsp;

 **Responsibility**
 <br>
-We take pride in serving and show enthusiasm and initiative in all that we do
+We take pride in serving and show enthusiasm and initiative in all that we do&nbsp;&nbsp;

 **Love**
 <br>